Dastangoi: History

 This rise in popularity of Dastangoi had a unique aspect to it.
 Ralph Russel offers the perspective that the rise in popularity of Dastangoi coincided with the decline of the Mughal empire creating a period of political turmoil.
 Hence, Dastangoi became a form of respite for the people to detach themselves from the tumultuous period they were witnessing.
 They could escape into a world where everything was beautiful and every protagonist was a paragon of Islamic virtue.

 By the 20th century, the popularity of Dastangoi began to wane.
 The advent of British rule in India and the arrival of modern forms of entertainment such as the Indian film industry, shifted peoples interest away from traditional oral storytelling.
 The period also saw an embrace of Victorian literary values, people praised moralistic and realistic fiction and long narrative poems.
 Simultaneously, Dastans came to be seen as immoral and obscene.

-Mir Baqar Ali was the last famous Dastango of India.
+Mir Baqir Ali was the last famous Dastango of India.
 He was believed to know thousands of verses by heart and had such mastery over the art form that he could effortlessly emulate the mannerisms of and switch between characters, whether they be kings, old women, etc. With his death in 1928, Dastangoi entered into a period of hiatus as well.